thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 The method just simply pushes the given object into our collection and we're good.
 Next we update the template so that the list is generated dynamically based on our collection.
 In Angular 1 we have a `ngRepeat` directive that lets us iterate over a collection to repeat DOM.
-Angular 2 has a `For` directive that pretty much solves the exact same problem.
-In order to use it in our template, we first need to import it (just like everything else):
+Angular 2 has an `ngFor` directive that pretty much solves the exact same problem.
+We use the directive to iterate over our tabs collection to generate a dynamic list of tab titles in the component's template.

-**Note**
-> since alpha.46, build in Angular directives like `ngFor`, `ngIf`, `ngSwitch` are included automatically and you don't have to explicitly include them via module `import` + `directives` Component annotation configuration.

 {% highlight ts %}
 {% raw %}
-import { NgFor } from 'angular2/angular2';
-{% endraw %}
-{% endhighlight %}

-Then we need to add it to the list of used directives in our `Component` annotation:

-{% highlight ts %}
-{% raw %}
 @Component({
   ...
-  directives: [NgFor]
-})
-{% endraw %}
-{% endhighlight %}

-Last but not least, we use the directive to iterate over our tabs collection to generate a dynamic list of tab titles in the component's template.

-{% highlight ts %}
-{% raw %}
-@Component({
-  ...
-  directives: [NgFor],
   template: `
     <ul>
-      <li *ng-for="#tab of tabs">{{ tab.tabTitle }}</li>
+      <li *ngFor="#tab of tabs">{{ tab.tabTitle }}</li>
     </ul>
   `
 })